Noureddine Adam

-Noureddine Adam (born 1970) is the leader of the Central African rebel group, the Popular Front for the Rebirth of Central African Republic (FPRC) in the Central African Republic Civil War.
+Noureddine Adam (born 1970) is a Central African rebel leader and warlord who is the leader of the Popular Front for the Rebirth of Central African Republic (FPRC) rebel group in the Central African Republic Civil War.
+He was sanctioned by the United Nations Security Council in May 2014, and was indicted by the International Criminal Court in July 2022 as a suspect of crimes against humanity and war crimes.

 Early career

 An ethnic Runga, he was born in 1970 in N'Délé.
 His father was an imam who served as the leader of the Muslim community in Miskine neighborhood of Bangui.
-His mother was a Chadian.
+His mother was a Chadian national.
 After completing secondary school, Adam was trained in Sudan and then in Egypt, where he graduated from the police academy in Cairo in the 1990s after spending 10 years in Egypt.
 After that, he was trained by the Israeli Special Forces for six months and then settled for a year in Bangui where he was assigned to the Central Office for the Suppression of Banditism (OCRB).
-During the early 2000s, he was hired as a guardsman in various Persian Gulf countries.
+During the early 2000s, he was hired as a bodyguard for dignitaries in various Persian Gulf countries.
 From 2003 to 2009, he stayed in the UAE and was a bodyguard of President Zayed bin Sultan Al Nahyan.
 In 2009, he returned to Central African Republic and joined the CPJP rebel group.
 Following the disappearance of Charles Massi in 2010, he became the leader of CPJP.